cloudygoose/blindspot_nlg/wiki/README.md

 python repl_gen.py --generation data/refs2.txt --op $OP
 ```

-where `$OP` is one of ['prefix', 'middle', 'suffix', 'prefix-shuffle', 'middle-shuffle', 'suffix-shuffle', 'replast'] that determines the operation.
+where `$OP` is one of ['prefix', 'middle', 'suffix', 'replast'] that determines the operation.
 The first 6 corresponds to the 6 error types are used for the positioned error test. `repleast` is used for the repetition test.

 The naming convention here is a bit different to the paper.
 Here is a conversion table, where noise type is the name shown on the paper: